 Rasam With Healing Properties

 Moong dal rasam, or split mung bean soup, has healing properties.
-Prepared with turmeric, ginger, and green chilies, this soup is a comforting choice when you can't taste anything due to the symptoms of cold or fever.
+Prepared with turmeric, ginger, and green chilies, this soup is a comforting choice when you can't taste anything due to cold or fever symptoms.
 It also relieves sore throat and stimulates appetite.

 Moong dal is a good source of protein.
 Unlike other lentils, it is light on the stomach as it contains fewer carbohydrates.
 Also, it keeps the digestive system cool.
 Hence, it is beneficial to include more mung beans in your diet.

 South Indians make this dish in many ways by using different combinations of ingredients.
-When served with steamed rice and a vegetable side dish, it makes for a delicious meal.
+Serving with steamed rice and a vegetable side dish makes for a delicious meal.

 - 1 big split mung beans (moong dal)

 - 1 tomato, chopped

 - 2 teaspoons lemon juice

 - 1 sprig curry leaves, for the seasoning

 - 3 garlic cloves (optional, for the seasoning)